Legal Limits: Local Roofing Code

 Some building codes allow for two layers of roofing, or three layers on steeper roofs, but other locations could be more or less restrictive.
 The types of roofing material that can be layered is also regulated.

-National, State, County, City, other jurisdictions (like HOA administrations) may have something to say about the construction of your roof.
+National, State, County, City, and other jurisdictions (like HOA administrations or historic districts) may have something to say about the construction of your roof.
 Check your Covenants and Restrictions document, if you have one, then if you are still interested, work your way up the governing agencies from there.
 Your local roofer should know the rules, which could save you some time.

 Multiple layers of roofing materials may be allowed in some areas, but is rarely a good idea.

 Before you get too far, find out how many layers of shingles you have currently.
 Are you on your first layer now?
 If you are already at or beyond the limit then you will need to start with a complete tear off.